-TE is committed to a work environment and value chain that is free from human trafficking and slavery, which for purposes of this policy, includes forced labour and unlawful child labour.
+TE, including TE Canada, is committed to a work environment and value chain that is free from human trafficking and slavery, which for purposes of this policy, includes forced labour and unlawful child labour.
 The policy further:

-- a. prohibits human trafficking and sets out TE's commitment to a work environment and supply chain that is free from human trafficking and slavery, which expressly includes forced labour and unlawful child labour; - b. prohibits numerous practices connected with human trafficking; - stipulates that TE will develop and deploy appropriate training, including annual training for third-party contractor personnel and TE employees who have direct responsibility for TE's operations and supply chain management; - provides that any personnel who violate the policy may be subject to appropriate disciplinary and/or corrective action up to and including termination of employment or contract; - e. stipulates that TE will communicate the principles and requirements set forth in the policy to suppliers, subcontractors and agents. - 3.
-TE Connectivity Global Human Rights Policy (TEC-04-37) broadly defines how TE respects human rights in our operations, supply chain, and the communities in which we operate.
-TE has identified the following human rights issues as most salient for our operations due to the industry and locations of our business: - a.
-Child labour; - b.
-Forced labour and human trafficking, including all forms of slavery; - c.
-Health and safety; - d.
-Harassment-free workplace, including equal treatment; - e.
-Equal opportunity; and - f.
-Respect and civility. - 4.
+- a. prohibits human trafficking and sets out TE's commitment to a work environment and supply chain that is free from human trafficking and slavery, which expressly includes forced labour and unlawful child labour; - b. prohibits numerous practices connected with human trafficking; - c. stipulates that TE will develop and deploy appropriate training, including annual training for third-party contractor personnel and TE employees who have direct responsibility for TE's operations and supply chain management;

+- d. provides that any personnel who violate the policy may be subject to appropriate disciplinary and/or corrective action up to and including termination of employment or contract; - e. stipulates that TE will communicate the principles and requirements set forth in the policy to suppliers, subcontractors and agents. - 3.
+TE Connectivity Global Human Rights Policy (TEC-04-37) broadly defines how TE respects human rights in our operations, supply chain, and the communities in which we operate. - 4.
 TE Connectivity Reporting and Investigating Misconduct Policy (TEC-01-57) establishes procedures and responsibilities for reporting alleged violations of applicable laws or regulations, the Ethical Conduct Guide, TE policies and procedures, and for the investigation and any corrective action related to those reports.
 The policy also includes a prohibition against retaliation and an enhanced whistleblower protection.